sysrpl/Codebot.Web/README.md

 # Codebot.Web

-A simple framework to create websites usign ASP.NET core.
+A simple framework to create websites using ASP.NET core.
 To create a new website simply write this code:

 In Test.csproj place: